athensbird/pwa-studio/packages/upward-spec/README.md

 - **Restrictiveness**: The standard imposes restrictions that hamper desired functionality
 - **Erosion risk**: Ensuring compliance with a standard's updates adds to the cost of software development and maintenance

-The UPDOG team shares those concerns, and applies them continuously to the standard as it develops.
-UPDOG exists because it answers these concerns with clear necessity, wise restrictiveness and limited scope.
+The UPWARD team shares those concerns, and applies them continuously to the standard as it develops.
+UPWARD exists because it answers these concerns with clear necessity, wise restrictiveness and limited scope.

 [application shell]: <https://developers.google.com/web/fundamentals/architecture/app-shell>
 [twelve factor]: <https://12factor.net/>